maemo-leste/maemo-leste.github.io/content/maemo-leste-may-2018-update.rst

 working.**

-On the **Nokia N900** side, not a lot of extra hardware enablement has been committed, but in an attempt to save some power, the kernel not supports disabling the touchscreen entirely, instead of always keeping it powered, see `#118 <https://github.com/maemo-leste/bugtracker/issues/118>`_
+On the **Nokia N900** side, not a lot of extra hardware enablement has been committed, but in an attempt to save some power, the kernel now supports disabling the touchscreen entirely, instead of always keeping it powered, see `#118 <https://github.com/maemo-leste/bugtracker/issues/118>`_